 John Sevier Fossil Plant

-John Sevier Fossil Plant is a coal-fired power station owned and operated by Tennessee Valley Authority (TVA) near middle Tennessee on the north bank of the Cumberland River.
+John Sevier Fossil Plant was a four-unit coal-fired power station owned and operated by Tennessee Valley Authority (TVA) near middle Tennessee on the north bank of the Cumberland River.

 Coal unit retirements